The US is about to get a third coronavirus vaccine. Here's how it's different from the others - KRDO

 The United States is poised to get a third coronavirus vaccine — this one made by Johnson & Johnson.

-The US Food and Drug Administration has given the vaccine emergency use authorization, and J&J is scheduled to start distribution next week.
+The US Food and Drug Administration has given the vaccine emergency use authorization, the Centers for Disease Control and Prevention has recommended it, and the federal government is scheduled to start distribution almost immediately.

 Two vaccines are already being distributed in the US — one made by Moderna and another made by Pfizer and its German partner BioNTech.
 The new vaccine, made by Johnson & Johnson’s Janssen vaccine division, is a little different.
 Here’s how.